 • Women should bring wear a scarf to cover their head and shoulders at certain sites.

-• Don’t forget these travel-sized necessities: sewing kit, first aid kit, tissues, travel clock, toiletries, notebook and pen.
-Put all medication and necessities in your carry-on bag, not your checked bag, along with a few changes of clothes.
+• Put all medication and necessities in your carry-on bag, not your checked bag, along with a few changes of clothes.

 Cell phones are an excellent source for staying connected.
 Before travel, contact your cell provider to learn about options for using your phone in Israel.
 But there Here are some items you will want to check on: